-- Campus Security will take a report and contact the Casper Police Department when an accident occurs
+- Campus Security will take a report and contact the Casper Police Department when

-- that involves injuries to a person
+- the accident involves injuries to a person

-- where one or more vehicles are inoperable
+- one or more vehicles are inoperable

 - Campus Security officers issue parking and traffic citations at the time of the violation or shortly thereafter.
 The timing is at the discretion of the officer.